KutapiAise/InterviewPreparation/README.md

-# TensorflowStudy
+# Learning Tensorflow

-This repository is related to studying tensorflow.
-Tensorflow is a blibrary used for ML .
+This repository is related to my Step-by-Step learning tensorflow.
+Tensorflow is a library used for ML .